 Myth #1: You should stock up on lots of wheat.

 FACT: The emphasis on wheat and the many hundreds of pounds recommended by many food storage experts may not be a good fit for everyone.

 When I was researching foods typically eaten during the Great Depression, I noticed that many of them included sandwiches of every variety.
 So it makes sense to stock up on wheat, which, when ground, becomes flour, the main ingredient to every bread recipe.

-There are a couple of problems with the focus on wheat in virtually all food storage plans, however.
-First, since the time of the Great Depression millions of people now have various health issues when they consume wheat.
+Unless you or someone in your family has issues with eating wheat, it’s definitely a frugal and versatile building block for your food storage pantry.
+Since the time of the Great Depression, millions of people now have various health issues when they consume wheat.
 From causing gluten intolerance to celiac disease our hybridized wheat is a whole ‘nother animal that our great-grandparents never consumed.

 Myth #2: Beans last forever.

 FACT: Over time, beans can become so dried out and hard that it’s virtually impossible to cook them to a soft consistency.

 While it’s true that beans have a long shelf life, they have been known to become virtually inedible over time.
 Old-timers have reported using every cooking method imaginable in order to soften the beans.
 A pressure cooker is one option but, again, some have told me that it doesn’t even work!

 Another option is to grind the beans and add the powdered beans to various recipes.
 They will still contain some nutrients and fiber.